shwgao/Awesome-Efficient-AI/docs/Some other topics/verl.md

 - **Online** emphasis is on whether the current strategy model can *interact with the environment* (for example, when encountering a new batch of mathematical problems, whether it can receive real-time feedback on correctness after completion).
 In some other scenarios (such as GUI agents, autonomous driving), online interaction necessitates the construction of a complex simulator.

-### Off-policy and offline
-- **Off-policy**: the policy is updated based on the samples collected from the previous policy.
-- **Offline**: emphasis is on whether the current strategy model can interact with the environment (for example, when encountering a new batch of mathematical problems, whether it can receive real-time feedback on correctness after completion).
-In some other scenarios (such as GUI agents, autonomous driving), online interaction necessitates the construction of a complex simulator.

 ## PPO RLHF Algorithm